red5pro/red5pro-android-testbed/README.md

 ## Stats Collector

-The Red5 Android WebRTC SDK includes a comprehensive stats collection system that provides real-time metrics about your WebRTC connections.
+The Red5 Android SDK includes a comprehensive stats collection system that provides real-time metrics about your WebRTC connections.
 This is essential for monitoring stream quality, diagnosing network issues, and building quality indicators in your UI.

 ### Overview